unforswearing/todo_markup.js/README.md

 - Very simple syntax - 8 operators
 - Easy to remember, fast to type
-- Compiles to HTML by default
+- Compiles to standard HTML by default
 - Optionally generate an AST-like json object

 <br />